piosierra/pantera/README.md

 ```
 RepeatClassifier -consensi pantera_lib.fa
 ```

+### Data example

+In the folder `test` there is a gfa example file with the respective outputs that can be used to check if **pantera** works correctly on your system.

 ***
 ### Requirements
 **pantera** has been tested in Linux with R 4.2.2 to R 4.3.3